SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Classes have additional capabilities that structures do not:

+..
+XXX replace "capabilities" with a less attractive word

 * Inheritance enables one class to inherit the characteristics of another.
 * Type casting enables you to check and interpret the type of a class instance at runtime.
 * Deinitializers enable an instance of a class to free up any resources it has assigned.